Habit 3 of Stephen Covey: Put First Things First

 Summary Of Habit 3 of 7 Habits

 The Habit 3 Covey talks about is the prioritization of tasks.
 Covey describes the importance of keeping your priority things on the top.
 He explains that you should be able to identify the tasks that are important and prioritize them above all.
 With so much happening around in your surroundings, there are chances that you miss the important ones.
-This is why it is vital that you create a list of high-priority tasks and cater to them according to their importance.
+This is why it is vital that you create a list of high priority goals and cater to them according to their importance.

 In this habit, he said “first things” are basically all those things that value the most in your life.
 So, you should manage your schedule according to your priorities to get all essential things done on time.